jaewoo4200/poem_LJW/README.md

 # poem_LJW
-Korean Poet written by LJW(will be constantly updated)
+Korean poems written by LJW(will be constantly updated)

 This will print random poem from dictionary - 'LJW.random()'
 To see all poems, please type 'LJW.all()'